DevopsArtFactory/goployer/README.md

 ## how deployer works
 * Here's the steps that deployer executes for deployment
 1. Generate new version for current deployment.<br>
-If the autoscaling of sample application is already launched, for example `hello-v001`, then next version will be `hello-v002`
+If other autoscaling groups of sample application already existed, for example `hello-v001`, then next version will be `hello-v002`

-2. Create launch template.
+2. Create a new launch template.
-3. Create autoscaling group with launch template from previous step.
-Newly created autoscaling group is automatically attached to the target groups you specified in manifest.
+3. Create autoscaling group with launch template from the previous step.
+A newly created autoscaling group will be automatically attached to the target groups you specified in manifest.
-4. Check all instaces of all stacks are healty.
+4. Check all instances of all stacks are healty.
 Until all of them pass healthchecking, it won't go to the next step.
 5. (optional) If you add `autoscaling` in manifest, deployer creates autoscaling policies and put these to the autoscaling group.
-If you use `alarms` with autoscaling, then deployer will also create cloudwatch alarm for autoscaling policy.
+If you use `alarms` with autoscaling, then deployer will also create a cloudwatch alarm for autoscaling policy.
-6. After all of stacks are deployed well, then deployer tries to delete previous versions of the same application.
+6. After all stacks are deployed, then deployer tries to delete previous versions of the same application.
    Launch templates of previous autoscaling groups are also going to be deleted.

 <br>

 ## How to run deployer
 * Before applying deployer, please make sure that you have made [manifest](#Manifest).
-* Here's the options you can use with command line
+* Here are options you can use with command line
     * `--manifest` : manifest file path
     * `--ami` : AMI ID
     * `--stack` : the stack value you want to use for deployment